L-theory of $C^*$-algebras: Preliminaries

 \subsection{$C^*$-algebras}

-A nice reference for $C^*$-algebras over $\R$ and their K-theory is Schroeder's book \cite{Schroeder}, further references include \cite{Constantinescu, Goodearl, Li} and \cite{Takesaki1, Takesaki2, Takesaki3} for complex $C^*$-algebras. \begin{definition} A $C^*$-algebra is Banach algebra $A$ equipped with an involution $(-)^*\colon A \to A^\op$ with $x^{**} = x$ such that the following two conditions hold: \begin{enumerate} \item $|| x^*x|| = ||x||^2$, and \item $1+x^*x$ is invertible for all $x \in A$. \end{enumerate} A complex $C^*$-algebra is a complex Banach algebra $A$ whose underlying real Banach algebra is a $C^*$-algebra and where the involution is complex sesquilinear, i.e.\ $(\lambda x)^* = \bar{\lambda} x^*$. \end{definition}
+A nice reference for $C^*$-algebras over $\R$ and their K-theory is Schroeder's book \cite{Schroeder}, further references include \cite{Constantinescu, Goodearl, Li} and \cite{Takesaki1, Takesaki2, Takesaki3} for complex $C^*$-algebras. \begin{definition} A $C^*$-algebra is Banach algebra $A$ equipped with an involution $(-)^*\colon A \to A^\op$ with $x^{**} = x$ such that the following two conditions hold: \begin{enumerate} \item For all $x \in A$ we have $|| x^*x|| = ||x||^2$, and \item for all $x \in A$, the element $1+x^*x$ is invertible in the unitalization $A^+$. \end{enumerate} A complex $C^*$-algebra is a complex Banach algebra $A$ whose underlying real Banach algebra is a $C^*$-algebra and where the involution is complex sesquilinear, i.e.\ $(\lambda x)^* = \bar{\lambda} x^*$. \end{definition}

 \begin{Rmk} The condition that $1+x^*x$ is invertible might be a bit surprising at first glance.
 We note that it is a consequence of spectral calculus that this condition is automatically fulfilled for complex $C^*$-algebras, see e.g.\ \cite{Takesaki1}.
 In the real case it can however not be left away, since for example $\C$ equipped with the identity involution satisfies the other conditions but $1+i^2=0$ is not invertible. \end{Rmk}